 I have been doing my taxes with liberty for the last 3 years, not only have they earned my loyalty but they have shown me and my family true compassion when I needed it most.

-Our Liberty offices make the ITIN process less complicated by helping you apply for an ITIN or renew your tax ID number at no cost to you.
+Our Liberty offices make the ITIN process less complicated by helping you apply for an ITIN or renew your tax ID number for FREE with paid tax preparation.

 UNDERSTANDING THE ITIN